 "Critical Race Theory" and GOP Efforts to Sanitize America's Racial History

-Today, it seems that when Republican legislators aren't engaged in voter suppression efforts, they are trying to stop high school students from hearing about "Critical Race Theory [CRT]," which is pretty ironic because their efforts to make voting more difficult seem aimed, at least in part, at voters of color.
+Today, it seems that when Republican legislators aren't engaged in voter suppression efforts, they are trying to stop students from hearing about "Critical Race Theory [CRT]," which is pretty ironic because their efforts to make voting more difficult seem aimed, at least in part, at voters of color.

 There are dozens of frequently cited definitions of CRT, but the central tenet is that since our founding racism has been a fundamental part of America's laws and society, not simply an aberration that can be easily corrected by new legislation.
 They argue that even after the civil rights era racism persists and cite "white privilege," environmental justice issues, financial "redlining," the underfunding of schools with large populations of black and brown students, and much higher drug possession arrest rates for blacks relative to whites.
 Many adherents believe that true racial justice will be difficult to achieve because of a fundamental problem with the “distribution of political and economic power” in America.
 Blacks gained equal rights in the 1960s, but still lacked the clout and resources to compete with whites on a level playing field.

-The theory, often associated with the late Harvard Law School professor Derrick Bell, has been around since the 1970s and has been taught as part of various college social science classes since the 1980s.
+The theory, often associated with the late Harvard Law School professor Derrick Bell, has been around since the 1970s and has been taught as part of various college and graduate school social science classes since the 1980s.
 It's one theory among many others regarding the role that racism has played in American society.
 Historians, economists, sociologists, and political scientists all agree that CRT has many valid points which help us to better understand both our history and our institutions today.

-Conservatives often lump CRT in with other racial justice movements and argue that rehashing slavery and Jim Crow in the the nation's history classes undermines national cohesion and makes white students feel guilty.
+Conservatives often lump CRT in with other racial justice movements and argue that rehashing slavery and Jim Crow in the nation's history classes undermines national cohesion and makes white students feel guilty.
 Moreover, many, like Donald Trump's Attorney General, William Barr, argue that systemic racism has been expunged from our society by the Johnson era Civil Rights Acts and their progeny.
 As a result, they oppose racial justice legislation like affirmative action and voting rights laws and prefer that students get a more sanitized version of our history that highlights our slow but steady advance toward equality under the law.
 Many seemed pleased with Donald Trump's pop-up book version of American history known as the "1776 Commission" report which was created to "restore patriotic education" to our schools.

-So, right now, Republicans across the country are trying to limit what high school students hear about race relations in America.
+Right now, Republicans across the country are trying to limit what high school students hear about race relations in America.